 - The trail starts at the most popular place in Tatra mountains - Morskie Oko lake.

 However, it’s good to gather some information about this trail before we set off.

-There are many hikers who decide to climb Rysy peak without any preparation or knowledge about the trail.
-This often results in difficult situations.
-Best case scenarios are panic attacks, stress and traffic jams on the trail.
+Unfortunately, many hikers decide to climb Rysy peak without any preparation or knowledge about the trail.
+It often results in stressful situations.
+Best-case scenarios are panic attacks, stress and traffic jams on the trail.